Coma112/CReports/README.md

 # Last commit 💯

+- I updated the code
+- I deleted IReports because it was unnecessary
-- I fixed the command problem!
+- I changed the printstacktrace() to throw new RunTimeException()

 # Server Status ✅